 While we increased our score in four of the five sections of the B Corp assessment, we know there are still areas where we can do better.
 We'll continue to actively measure and work to improve across all areas between now and our next recertification in 2024.

 What are B Corp™ businesses?

 Simply put, certified B Corps are companies who are committed to prioritising the environment and society in the way they do business.
-As part of this commitment, in 2020 we released our first positive impact report.

 B Corps have been independently assessed to ensure they meet the highest standards of social and environmental performance, transparency, and accountability.
 The certification process is rigorous, and considers the impacts of a company’s decisions on society and the environment.
 It’s about growing a business in the right way and is the only certification that measures a company’s entire social and environmental performance.

 Certified B Corporations® are for-profit companies that use the power of business to build a more inclusive and sustainable economy.
 Back in 2018, we were proud to be the first outdoor clothing company in the UK to become B Corp certified.
 A key part of the B Corp process is that we must recertify every three years.
 The assessment is continually updated and made harder, taking into account the way the world is changing.
 And this is a good thing - it’s raising the bar and moving us towards an economy that works for all.